Double your monthly income and triple customer satisfaction by becoming a certified LinkedIn profile writer

 Back then, LinkedIn wasn’t nearly as important as it is now.
 Curious, I started making small changes to my profile with measurable results in my job search.
 While other unemployed professionals were waiting months just to get interviews with their resume alone, I was getting them in weeks by leveraging LinkedIn.

-I’ve spoken at NRWA, CTL, NACE and MBA-CSAE as an authority on leveraging LinkedIn.
+I also started giving talks about LinkedIn and other social media job search techniques.
+In fact, I’ve spoken at NRWA, CTL, NACE, and MBA-CSAE as an authority on leveraging LinkedIn.

-During this time, I started offering LinkedIn profile writing services of my own.
-In the last two years, I’ve served over 200 clients and now have six writers working for me.
+Around the time I began my public speaking engagements, I started offering my own LinkedIn profile writing service.
+Since 2009, I’ve served more than 200 clients and now have 6 writers working for me.

 And I just have to say that my clients are getting some amazing results!
 Just listen to what Roxan Leo said: